MHA RACE OF THE WEEK

-The MHA’s Race of the Week series highlights the most pivotal statewide races for Election 2018.
+The MHA’s Race of the Week series highlights the most pivotal statewide races and ballot questions for Election 2022.
 The series will provide hospitals and healthcare advocates with the resources they need to make informed decisions on Election Day, including candidates’ views and background.

 MICHIGAN ATTORNEY GENERAL: